 The 8 million hectares include the following:

-• State forests, managed by the Department of Environment, Land, Water and Planning (3.2 million hectares)
+- State forests, managed by the Department of Energy, Environment and Climate Action (3.2 million hectares)

 We also partner with Traditional Owners and a range of stakeholders to ensure that: